 About Sean Rielly

 Sean enjoys working in wild and remote landscapes and has worked in the Antarctic region since 2012.
-The combination of the mountains, glaciers, ocean and sharing these wild places with wonderful people is what he strives for.
+The combination of the mountains, glaciers, ocean and sharing these wild places with wonderful people is what keeps him returning.